JetBrains/intellij-sdk-docs/topics/ui/controls/link.md

 #### Make it informative

-When possible, replace "Learn more" and other generic phrases with more informative ones.
+When possible, replace <code>Learn more</code> and other generic phrases with more informative ones.

 <table style="none" border="false">
   <tr>